 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-I always head to the best vegetarian restaurants in Paris (and the vegan ones) too, when my daughters are in town.
-The choice of vegetarian restaurants in Paris is continually growing to make plant-based eating in Paris a viable and delicious option.
+I always head to the best vegan and vegetarian restaurants in Paris when my daughters are in town.
+The choice of vegan and vegetarian restaurants in Paris is continually growing to make plant-based eating in Paris a viable and delicious option.

-Here are 10 vegetarian restaurants in Paris and vegan restaurants too that will be a sure-fire hit with your taste buds!
+This list includes the best vegan restaurants in Paris and the tastiest vegetarian restaurants in Paris that will be a surefire hit with your taste buds!
 Move over boeuf bourguignon.
 Plant-based gastronomy is alive and well in Paris.
-Find it in these best vegetarian restaurants in Paris.

 12 rue Philippe de Girard, 75010, Paris